-It's not enough to identify the elements of a good discussion; specific guidelines and rules are needed to ensure that everyone feels safe and valued in a group.
-It's best if you work with your students to develop these guidelines together.
-This mini lesson works well as a follow-up to the first one, but it doesn't necessarily have to take place the same day.
-If it doesn't take place that day, begin the lesson by displaying the class chart and reviewing the qualities of great discussion.
-On page 7, I included a set of rules as an example, but it's really best if your class can create their own guidelines.
+It's not enough to identify the elements of a good discussion; specific guidelines and rules needed to ensure that everyone feels safe and valued in a group.
+It's best if you work will your students to develop these guidelines together.
+This mini lesson works well as up to the first one, but it doesn't necessarily have to take place the same day it take place that day, begin the lesson by displaying the class chart and rev of great discussion.
+On page 7, I included a set of rules as an examply your class can create their own guidelines.